jellebouwman/data-validation-bike-sharing/README.md

 - *model_training* - This stage trains a simple RandomForrestClassifier model.
 - *covariate_drift_detector_training* - This stage trains a covariate drift
   detector.
-- *concept_drift_detector_training* - This stage trains a concept drift
-  detector.
 - *evaluation* - This stage evaluates the performance of the model and if there is a drift in the training/test dataset split.

-The second `dvc.yaml` file is located in the `concept_drift_demo` folder and it shall reproduce the business scenario when there starts a new competition.
-This file has only two stages:

-- *data_preparation_cd_demo* - This stage modifies the original dataset and artificially creates concept drift in the data.
-- *evaluation_cd_demo* - This stage evaluates if there is a concept drift in the input data.

 ## Scenarios

-We demonstrate the drift detection in the following scenarios.
+We demonstrate the drift detection on the following scenario.

 ### 1) Validation of training/test split